KioKano/web102_prework/README.md

-# WEB102 Prework - *The Kraken's Den*
+# WEB102 Prework - *Sea Monster Crowdfunding*

 Submitted by: **Kionna Kanoyton**

-**The Kraken's Den** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **** hours spent in total
+Time spent: **05:22:40** hours spent in total

 ## Required Features